-In mid-February 2023, Covivio Hotels signed new 15-year leases with Melia for three hotels located in Barcelona, Valencia and Malaga, with a guaranteed minimum rent increase of €1.2 million.
-Covivio Hotels will finance a work program of €14.8 million that will allow the repositioning of these hotels and energy savings.
+In Spain, Covivio Hotels signed new 15-year leases with Meliá for three hotels in Barcelona, Valencia and Malaga.
+Covivio Hotels will fund a €14.8 million works programme to reposition these hotels and improve their energy performance.
+This asset management transaction will generate an increase of around 30% in fixed rents and a marginal return on investment of around 9%.